TroenM/F25_Bachelor_NACA_SEM/README.md

 # F25_Bachelor_NACA_SEM
 Last updated Dec 2nd 2025.\

 The project is continued.
 The active folder is `Functional` and latest updates are found in ClassFsSolver.py and MeshEssenetials.py.
-A version suitable for LSP clusters is found in HPC_Setup, using the latest stable solutions.
+A version suitable for LSF clusters is found in HPC_Setup, using the latest stable solutions.
 The solver is still awaiting validation.